 Migrations: A World on the Move is a podcast that seeks to understand our world through the interconnected movements that shape it.

-With each episode, postdoc Eleanor Paynter speaks with experts who highlight how multidisciplinary, multispecies perspectives on migration help us understand key global issues.
-In our current season, we explore the idea of waiting, recognizing experiences of limbo, uncertainty, and delay as core to understanding the dynamics of migration.
-Listen now to our current season, or take a look back at our first season.
+With each episode, postdoctoral fellow Eleanor Paynter speaks with experts who highlight how multidisciplinary, multispecies perspectives on migration help us understand key global issues.
+In our current season, we explore the idea of crossing in both physical and figurative ways with new guest host Elena Bellina.
+Subscribe to the show so you don't miss an episode, and take a look back at our first season.

 How has a Tibetan community come to call Ithaca, New York home?
 Cornell student Daniel Bernstein produces this special episode in search of an answer.

 "The camp is time and time is the camp," reads poet Yousif M. Qasmiyeh in our latest episode.
 Waiting for the Future is both a conversation and a poetry reading, featuring not only Yousif and his work but migration scholars Elena Fiddian-Qasmiyeh and Shahram Khosravi.
 The conversation is guided by four of Yousif's poems from his book Writing the Camp and we talk about themes of time, memory, and the camp.